seungyeon-k/DSQNet-public/README.md

   ```
   tensorboard --logdir evaluation_results/tensorboard --host {ip address}
   ```
-> **Warning:** The option `--iou` does not work in server (i.e., without a connected display).
+> **Warning:** The option `--iou` also does not work in server.
 If you want to measure IoU in server, try [Open3D headless rendering](http://www.open3d.org/docs/latest/tutorial/Advanced/headless_rendering.html).

 ## Citation
 ```